 Christensen uses spectroscopy, radiometry, field observations, numerical modeling, and builds flight instruments to study the geology and history of planets and moons.

-Starrfield is a computational astrophysicist and ASU Regents' Professor of Astrophysics who studies stellar explosions using a Lagrangian, hydrodynamic, fully implicit, stellar evolution computer code.
+Starrfield is a computational astrophysicist and an ASU Regents Professor of astrophysics who studies stellar explosions using a Lagrangian, hydrodynamic, fully implicit, stellar evolution computer code.

 Anbar is a President’s Professor and Howard Hughes Medical Institute Professor at ASU, and a Distinguished Sustainability Scholar in the Global Institute of Sustainability.
 One major focus is the deep time history of O2.

 Ramon Arrowsmith studies active faults, topography, and the geology of earthquakes.
-He teaches Field Geology these days and is currently the School of Earth and Space Exploration's Deputy Director.
+He teaches Field Geology these days and is currently the School of Earth and Space Exploration's Associate Director for Operations.